 - Retiring collective bargaining agreements after one year even if employers and trade unions fail to renegotiate.

-- Allowing companies to opt out of sectorial bargaining agreements and reduce salaries during a downturn.
+- Allowing companies to opt out of sectorial bargaining agreements and cut salaries in a downturn.

 - Allowing companies with under fifty employees to keep new hires on trial for one year, compared to two months for regular employees and six months for recent graduates.

-- Reducing severance payments from the equivalent of 45 to 33 days of salary for every year of service, with a maximum of 24 months’ pay, down from 42.
+- Reducing severance payments from the equivalent of 45 to 33 days of wages for every year of service, with a maximum of 24 months’ pay, down from 42.

 - Applying sectorial bargaining agreements uniformly undermined competition between firms: they all had to offer the same minimum benefits and wages.